microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started.md

 # Get started with the Microsoft Graph Toolkit

+The Microsoft Graph Toolkit can easily be included in your web application, SharePoint web part, or Microsoft Teams tab.
+The components are built on existing web standards and are compatible with any web framework and modern browser.
+This topic describes how to get started with using the Microsoft Graph Toolkit in your project.

 > [!VIDEO https://www.youtube-nocookie.com/embed/oZCGb2MMxa0]

-You can use the components by referencing the loader directly (via unpkg), or by installing the npm package.
+You can use the Microsoft Graph Toolkit in your application by referencing the loader directly (via unpkg), or by installing the npm package.

 ## Use via mgt-loader